Frequently Asked Questions

 Air Pressure – Warmer higher pressure air moves to colder lower pressure areas by the easiest path possible.
 This happens through breaches (tiny holes and crevices) in building envelopes.

 Condensation – As air warms, its ability to hold water vapour increases; as it cools it decreases.
 Relative humidity refers to the amount of moisture that air can hold at a specific temperature.
-When warm moist air meets colder air or objects within the wall cavity, it condenses and turns to water, frost or ice.
+When warm moist air meets cold air or objects within the wall cavity, it condenses and turns to water, frost or ice.
 This is referred to as the “dew point”.

 What happens: in the heating season the inside of buildings are warmer than the ambient temperature outdoors.
 Consequently, through crevices and tiny holes, the warmer higher pressure air migrates towards the colder lower pressure air.
 When the warm moist air meets the cold air (or objects) within the wall cavity, it condenses and turns into water, frost or ice.
 The results are wet insulation, framing and building materials.
 Long term consequences are mildew, mold, wood-rot and potentially serious health problems.